georgexyz19/georgexyz.com/content/posts/print-source-code-paper.rst

 .. _Print Out Your Code On Paper: https://medium.com/@tashian/print-out-your-code-on-paper-7c760a376bca

 A furthur Google search finds `an online man page`_ for :code:`enscript`.
-The page has detailed detailed infomation regarding the software options and configuration files.
+The page has detailed infomation regarding the software options and configuration files.

 .. _an online man page: http://manpages.ubuntu.com/manpages/precise/en/man1/enscript.1.html